 According to attendance figures tracked by ESPN, only eight franchises averaged 100 percent capacity at home games in 2019 — That’s the fewest since 2009.
 With attendance stagnant, stadiums are doing whatever they can to fill the seats.
 Eating crazy food and buying souvenirs is the simple solution, but even that’s not helping the often tough-to-stomach ticket prices.
 If you’re planning to attend a game, how much is it actually going to cost when everything is all said and done?

-From average ticket prices to finding yourself a good parking spot, they’ve developed a formula to figure out how much money you’d be handing over whether you wanted to see the Los Angeles Rams play out west or visit the Pittsburgh Steelers at Heinz Field.
+From average ticket prices to finding yourself a good parking spot, they’ve developed a formula to figure out how much money you’ll likely hand over whether you wanted to see the Los Angeles Rams play out west or visit the Pittsburgh Steelers at Heinz Field.

 Want to know how much three tickets, two nachos, six beers and a hat are going to cost you to see your favorite team play?
 Find out by experimenting with their NFL Gameday Calculator for yourself.

-Whether you’ll be catching the New York Jets at MetLife Stadium or hoping to see a Super Bowl contender like the New England Patriots in Gillette Stadium, prepare to pay up when it comes to ticket sales.
+Whether you’re catching the New York Jets at MetLife Stadium or hoping to see a Super Bowl contender like the New England Patriots in Gillette Stadium, prepare to pay up when it comes to ticket sales.

-The most expensive NFL ticket for a regular season game?
-That would be premium seating at Raymond James Stadium to see the Tampa Bay Buccaneers play for a whopping $3,016.
+The most expensive tickets for a regular season game?
+That was premium seating at Raymond James Stadium to see the Tampa Bay Buccaneers play for a whopping $3,016.
 The cheapest seat on the market?
-You can see the Arizona Cardinals play for just eight bucks.
+You can see the Arizona Cardinals play for about ten bucks.